 - Musical Instruments: Traditional instruments like the dombra (a two-stringed lute), qobyz (a bowed instrument), and zhetygen (a plucked instrument) play a central role in Kazakh music.

-- Folk Music: Kazakh folk music often reflects the nomadic lifestyle, with themes of love, nature, and daily life.
+- Folk Music: Kazakh folk music often reflects the nomadic lifestyle and the vast Kazakh steppe, with themes of love, nature, and daily life.
 Epic songs (aytys) involve poetic improvisation and storytelling.

 - Dance: Traditional dances, such as the “Kara Zhorga,” are performed during festivals and celebrations, often characterized by graceful movements and storytelling elements.